CAFM-Blog.de | The Management Dilemma: Flexibility vs. Control in the World of Work

 "The best leadership style is one that conveys both freedom and clear responsibility."

 Therefore, it is of central importance for management to actively shape this balance.
-Through ongoing training in Objective and Planning as well as through targeted further training measures in the area of Change Management, leaders can ensure that both flexibility and control are in harmony.
+Through ongoing training in Goal setting and planning as well as through targeted further training measures in the area of Change Management, leaders can ensure that both flexibility and control are in harmony.
 This not only creates a harmonious working environment but also secures long-term success.

 Scroll to Top